 Are you ready to [purchase Gold Maple Leafs](/category/414/canadian-gold-maple-leafs) from a trusted gold bullion dealer?
 Follow the link to get started or shop from some of our most popular Gold Maple Leaf products below.

 Gold Maples earned the distinction as the world's first-ever gold coins with a 99.99% purity.
+Rather than .999 fine like most of today's gold coins, they're actually .9999 pure.
 That's .9999 fine gold (often referred to as "four nines" fine)!
-This achievement is credited to the state-of-the-art refining capabilities of the Royal Canadian Mint.
+This achievement is credited to the state-of-the-art refining capabilities of the [Royal Canadian Mint](/category/2360/canadian-coins).
 To date, special "five nines" Gold Maple Leafs have been made with 99.999% pure gold, making them finest gold coin in the world.

 Several other interesting factors set the Gold Maple apart from other bullion coins.
-It was among the first modern gold bullion coins, making its debut in 1979.
+It was among the first modern gold bullion coins, first issued in 1979, quickly followed by the Chinese Gold Panda in the 1980s.
 Only the South African Gold Krugerrand (1967) and modern British Gold Sovereign (1979) have been in continuous production for as long.

 Perhaps most importantly, all Canadian Maple Leaf coins—including [Silver Maple Leafs](/category/472/canadian-silver-maple-leafs)—offer the best anti-counterfeiting features in the industry.